gotchoices/MyCHIPs/doc/sim-docker.md

 created there.
 Also, all MyCHIPs logfiles get created there.
 This gives a single place for monitoring the status of a running simulation.

-Under the earlier simnet implementation, multiple VMs were created and each VM represents a "site" and so would typically have an instance of the postgres database, an SPA server, a peer server, and an agent modeler.
+Under the earlier simnet system, multiple VMs were created where each VM represents a "site" and so would typically have an instance of the postgres database, an SPA server, a peer server, and an agent modeler.
 The idea is, a site represents a single MyCHIPs service provider and its customers.